-- you live in our service area, and - · you are 21 years of age or older - · you have Medicare Part A, Part B, and Part D, and - · you are eligible for full Michigan Medicaid benefits, and - you are a United States citizen or are lawfully present in the United States, and - you are not enrolled in hospice, and - you are not enrolled in the MI Choice waiver program or the Program of Allinclusive Care for the Elderly (PACE).
+- you live in our service area, and - you have Medicare Part A, Part B, and Part D, and - you are eligible for full Michigan Medicaid benefits, and - you are a United States citizen or are lawfully present in the United States, and - you are not enrolled in hospice, and - you are not enrolled in the MI Choice waiver program or the Program of Allinclusive Care for the Elderly (PACE).
 If you are enrolled in either of these programs, you need to dis-enroll before enrolling in the MI Health Link program through SWMBH.